tedheikkila/snippets/APIs/terminal.md

 ## Terminal commands

-- killall node (kills all active node terminals)
+- killall node (kills all active node terminals; could only be applicable for Apple PCs?)

 ## Git commands
 - git log (shows the last commit history; sorted by time/date committed)